A polynomial time approximation scheme for computing the supremum of Gaussian processes: Dimension reduction

-\section{Dimension Reduction}
+\section{Dimension reduction}

 The use of JLL type random projections for estimating the supremum comes from the following comparison inequality for Gaussian processes.
-We call a collection of real-valued random variables $\{X_t\}_{t \in T}$ a Gaussian process if every finite linear combination of the variables has a normal distribution with mean zero.
-For a reference to Slepian's lemma we refer the reader to Corollary 3.14 and the following discussion in \cite{LedouxT}.
+We call a collection of real-valued random variables $\{X_t\}_{t \in T}$ a~Gaussian process if every finite linear combination of the variables has a normal distribution with mean zero.
+We refer the reader to Corollary~3.14 and the following discussion in \citet{LedouxT} for reference.